LanceNorskog/deep-scurve/simple_deep_learning.md

 So, even though the receptive field should be 16 or 32 to create a solid, reliably trainable network, the smaller sizes show how the LSTM tools build a very effective view of local data.

 ## Conclusion
+Running the two variations of this design at "too small" sizes is very illuminating about their inner workings and behaviors.
 Based on the encouraging results from this obviously limited test, we will do further research.

+If you wish to see the code used to run these, or if you wish to crib the code for the "train/test/val" charts above, you can run the notebook:

 [colab](https://colab.research.google.com/github/LanceNorskog/deep-scurve/blob/master/notebooks/Scurve_MNIST_Demo.ipynb)